PLDs are neat little programmable logic meant to replace the typical

 WinCUPL is a relic, latest version copyrighted on 2003 (windows XP was on its early SP1 version) and the look and feel is a throwback to Windows 98 development environments.
 Installing it on XP is mostly OK, looks as if it was made for Win98/NT/2000 and on any more modern system will destroy your environment variables during install, if it decides to actually launch it will have severe graphical glitches (especially on the simulator) making it barely usable.

-Making a cough barely legal couch Windows XP machine and install WinCUPL on it has been my go-to solution these years, but I cannot legally distribute that file since Microsoft would get on my back for distributing software that (sadly) is still relevant today.
-So I decided to find a mostly legal way to distribute a ready-to-use WinCUPL copy.
+Making a *cough* barely legal *cough* Windows XP machine and install WinCUPL on it has been my go-to solution these years, but its legality is dubious at best so I decided to find a more legal way to use WinCUPL.
 ReactOS, a free software implementation of the NT kernel and windows runtime (think WineOS) came to the rescue.